Laemonz/react-weather-app/README.md

 npm install
 ```

-To run the application, type the following command
+To run the app, type

 ```bash
 npm start